icesat-2UT/PhoREAL/README.md

 * IceSat-2 ground track data by latitude or time, plot the resulting ATL03 data, and save any figures created

 <h3>Download PhoREALGUI.exe (for Windows)</h3>
 https://utexas.box.com/v/DownloadPhoREALGUI

 ![PhoREALScreenshot](/images/PhoREAL_screenshot.png)

+<h4>Copyright 2019 Applied Research Laboratories, University of Texas at Austin

+This package is free software; the copyright holder gives unlimited permission to copy and/or distribute, with or without modification, as long as this notice is preserved.</h4>